sajib-hossan1/perfect-fit-gym-website/README.md

 ## Why this web site made for

-This is a fitness gym web site.Perfect fit will make you fit and your fitness dream.Please visit us for more dettails.
+This is a fitness gym web site.The purpose of this web site is help people and know us from their home.We put our every information that would be help people to know about us and our facilities.People can know every program, pricing, plans etc. from this web site.Also people can join our gym by doing registration online and choose a perfect plan for him/her.Perfect fit's expert trainers will make ones fit and his/him fitness dream.

 ## This web site made with